Sunscreens

 Are nanoparticles safe?

-There is debate about the safety of nanoparticles and whether they can penetrate the outer layer of skin (which has been shown in lab studies) and damage living cells.
+There is debate about the safety of nanoparticles and whether they can penetrate the outer layer of skin and damage living cells.

-In 2017, the Australian Therapeutic Goods Administration concluded the majority of studies found nanoparticles didn’t penetrate “or minimally penetrated” the skin, suggesting “systemic absorption, hence toxicity, is highly unlikely”.
+In 2017, the Australian TGA concluded that most studies found nanoparticles didn’t penetrate “or minimally penetrated” the skin, suggesting “systemic absorption, hence toxicity, is highly unlikely”.

-The European Commission (EC) concluded available evidence suggests zinc oxide and titanium dioxide nanoparticles can be considered safe for use on the skin as sunscreens up to a concentration of 25 percent.
+The European Commission concluded available evidence suggests zinc oxide and titanium dioxide nanoparticles can be considered safe for use on the skin as sunscreens up to a concentration of 25%.
 This does not apply to sprayable products, which might be inhaled.

 What's the environmental impact?

-While most sunscreen ingredients have been detected in our oceans, oxybenzone and octinoxate (also called octyl methoxycinnamate) – are the ones raising the most environmental concerns, especially in beach regions where they get washed off.
+Most sunscreen ingredients have been detected in our oceans.
+Oxybenzone and octinoxate (also called octyl methoxycinnamate) are the ones raising the most environmental concerns, especially in beach regions where they get washed off.

 Some sunscreens promote their environmental credentials, the most common being that they are ‘reef-safe’ or ocean-friendly.
 This tends to mean that oxybenzone and octinoxate aren’t used.